Discrete Elasticity Exact Sequences on Worsey-Farin Splits: Introduction

 \section{Introduction}

-The elasticity complex, also known as the Kr\"oner complex, can be derived from simpler complexes by an algebraic technique called the Bernstein-Bernstein-Gelfand (BGG) resolution \cite{arnold2021complexes, CapSlovaSouce01,eastwood2000complex}.
+The elasticity complex, also known as the Kr\"oner complex, can be derived from simpler complexes by an algebraic technique called the Bernstein-Gelfand-Gelfand (BGG) resolution \cite{arnold2021complexes, CapSlovaSouce01,eastwood2000complex, chen2022complexes}.
 The utility of the BGG construction in developing and understanding stress elements for elasticity is now well appreciated~\cite{FE2006}.
 However even with this machinery, the construction of conforming, inf-sup stable stress elements on simplicial meshes is still a notoriously challenging task~\cite{boffi2008finite}.
 It was not until 2002 that the first conforming elasticity elements were successfully constructed on two-dimensional triangular meshes by Arnold and Winther~\cite{arnold2002mixed}.
-There, they argued that vertex degrees of freedom (DOFs) are necessary when using piecewise polynomial approximations on such meshes.
+There, they argued {that degrees of freedom (``\dofs'') on vertices} are necessary when using polynomial approximations on triangular elements.
 They in fact constructed an entire discrete elasticity complex and showed how the last two spaces there are relevant for discretizing the Hellinger-Reissner principle in elasticity.

 Following the creation of the first two-dimensional (2D) conforming elasticity elements, the first three-dimensional (3D) elasticity elements were constructed in \cite{adams2005mixed,arnold2008finite}, which paved the way for many other similar elements, as demonstrated in \cite{hu2015family}.
 A natural question that arose was whether these elements could be seen as part of an entire discrete elasticity complex, similar to what was done in 2D.
 Although the work in~\cite{arnold2008finite} laid the foundation, the task of extending it to 3D was bogged down by complications.
 This is despite the clearly understood BGG procedure to arrive at an elasticity complex of smooth function spaces,